Tour du Mont Blanc Hike: All You Need To Know

 How Much Does the Tour du Mont Blanc Cost?

-The price prices for the Tour du Mont Blanc are quite varied.
+The prices for the Tour du Mont Blanc are quite varied.
 The full circuit usually ranges between EUR 900 / USD 1020 and EUR 2800 / 3175 USD.
 There are several variables to take into account when it comes to how much this trek costs: the type of accommodation, which can be in a shared dormitory or a private room in a hut, or also at a hotel in a town; How many days you will be spending on the mountain and whether you will be doing the full circuit or only a section; whether you will be doing it self-guided or with a guided group.
 The price of the trek will depend on your expectations for the tour.

 Not sure yet or want to discuss your plans for the Tour du Mont Blanc with one of our trekking experts?
 Get in touch today and turn your dreams into memories!

-Safe hiking tips for the Tour du Mont Blanc
+Safe Hiking Tips for the Tour du Mont Blanc

-When you go on walking holidays it is wise to be aware of a few points.
+When going on walking holidays it is wise to be aware of a few points.
 Even if this is not your first time, you should never underestimate the mountains.
-Good tour planning and compliance with the regulations on the mountains will significantly increase safety.
+Good tour planning and compliance with the regulations in the mountains will significantly increase safety.
 To ensure that your hiking holiday is a safe and enjoyable experience, here below you can find a list of 8 recommendations for safe hiking in the mountains:

 • Know your limits

 Hiking the Tour du Mont Blanc is the perfect outlet to escape from daily life.
 It is an endurance sport along with a beautiful nature experience with a positive effect on body and mind —as long as one is in good shape and has a realistic picture of one's possibilities and limits—.
 Never overestimate yourself or underestimate the route.
 Don't overdo it!
-Always choose the slower variant and take more time for your plans.
+Always choose the slower option and take more time for your plans.
 Hiking under time pressure is not fun and at too fast a pace it can be dangerous.
 Be wise!

 • Plan carefully

 Good planning is half the work!
-Hiking maps, literature, the Internet and expert advice are invaluable when planning the route in the Tour du Mont Blanc and enable you to determine the length, altitude difference, difficulty and conditions of the hike.
+Hiking maps, literature, the Internet and expert advice are invaluable when planning the route of the Tour du Mont Blanc and enable you to determine the length, altitude difference, difficulty and conditions of the hike.
 When planning group treks, the itinerary should always be planned for the weakest member of the group!
 The weather in the mountains can change incredibly quickly and rain, wind and cold all increase the risk factor.
-For this reason, always check the weather forecast beforehand and contact our trekking experts to find your way around before you start.
+For this reason, always check the weather forecast beforehand and contact our trekking experts to find your way before you start.

 • Be fully equipped

 Equipment is everything.
 In the most extreme case, it makes the difference between life and death, and in any case, it definitely makes the difference between having fun and having a bad time.
 Food and water, sunscreen and waterproof and warm clothes must always be in your backpack, as well as a first aid kit and a mobile phone with a full battery (in case there is an emergency).
-However, packing light makes walking easier, so don't take too much extra luggage with you.
+However, packing light makes hiking easier, so don't take too much extra luggage with you.
 Your equipment should always be suitable for the terrain you'll be hiking on in the Tour du Mont Blanc.

 • Wear suitable footwear